 There are four main types of Conjunctivitis:

-Viral : Infection caused by a virus and is accompanied by other symptoms, such as a cold and cough.
+Viral: Infection caused by a virus accompanied by other symptoms, such as a cold and cough.

 What are the Symptoms of Conjunctivitis?

 It can affect one or both eyes at the same time.
-Your baby’s eyes will appear red and watery, and you will clearly notice the inflammation around the white part of the eye, as well as the lining of the inside of the eyelids.
+Your baby’s eyes will appear red and watery, and you will notice the inflammation around the white part of the eye and the lining of the inside of the eyelids.

-A vaginal discharge may leak from your eye, initially, it would appear to be white, but if the infection gets worse, the pus will appear dark green and then yellow.
+A vaginal discharge may leak from your eye; initially, it would appear white, but the pus will appear dark green and then yellow if the infection worsens.

 As it gets worse, the baby’s eyelashes will come together, forming a crust, the crusts usually occur in the morning or each time your baby wakes up after sleeping.

-Your baby may also develop a fever, ear infection or cough in some bacterial infections.
-The baby experiences a lot of discomfort from itching and pain.
+Your baby may also develop a fever, ear infection, or cough in some bacterial infections.
+The baby experiences much discomfort from itching and pain.

-A common misconception is that conjunctivitis spreads simply by looking at another person who has the infection.
-It is not true.
+A common misconception is that Conjunctivitis spreads simply by looking at another person who has the infection.
+It is not valid.
 Conjunctivitis spreads only when children come into contact with an infected person.

-Conjunctivitis is contagious only when it is caused by a microorganism, its contagious period ends when the treatment ends and there are no symptoms.
+Conjunctivitis is contagious only when caused by a microorganism; its infectious period ends when the treatment ends, and there are no symptoms.

-Viral conjunctivitis is extremely contagious and can be caused by the same type of virus that causes the common cold.
-It spreads easily by air, water and direct contact.
-A type of viral conjunctivitis caused by the adenovirus can be contagious for weeks after the first symptoms.
+Viral Conjunctivitis is highly contagious and can be caused by the same type of virus that causes the common cold.
+It spreads quickly by air, water, and direct contact.
+A variety of viral Conjunctivitis caused by the adenovirus can be contagious for weeks after the first symptoms.

-Bacterial conjunctivitis is also very contagious and spreads easily by touching and sharing objects like toys with another infected child.
+Bacterial Conjunctivitis is also contagious and spreads quickly by touching and sharing objects like toys with another infected child.

-Allergic conjunctivitis is specific to each child and the substances to which they are allergic.
-It does not spread like the bacterial and viral type.
+Allergic Conjunctivitis is specific to each child and the substances they are allergic to.
+It does not spread like the bacterial and viral types.

 Causes of Conjunctivitis in Babies

-Conjunctivitis occurs when the causative organism, the allergen, or the irritant chemical comes into contact with the eyes.
+Conjunctivitis occurs when the causative organism, the allergen, or the irritant chemical contacts the eyes.

-Indirect contact : when an object that is contaminated, such as a tissue or a towel, touches or touches the child’s eye.
+Indirect contact: when a contaminated object, such as a tissue or a towel, touches or touches the child’s eye.
 The same can happen with toys and contaminated objects.

-Sexual transmission : Conjunctivitis of these types commonly occurs in newborns.
-If the mother, who has a sexually transmitted disease, had a vaginal delivery, the baby can contract conjunctivitis.
+Sexual transmission: Conjunctivitis of these types commonly occurs in newborns.
+If the mother has a sexually transmitted disease and has a vaginal delivery, the baby can contract Conjunctivitis.

 Common Symptoms of Conjunctivitis in Children

-Conjunctivitis has clear symptoms that can be seen as:
+Conjunctivitis has apparent symptoms that can be seen as: